ShoubhitAbhin-Kings/nonExamAssessment/README.md

 * ```model5.keras```
 * ```model6.keras```

-These can also be downloaded directly from the model Github - https://github.com/ShoubhitAbhin-Kings/nonExamAssessmentModelsAndImages
+The **model** files can be downloaded directly from the model Github - https://github.com/ShoubhitAbhin-Kings/nonExamAssessmentModelsAndImages

 It is **imperative** that the models (files ending in ```.keras```) are stored inside a folder called ```"CNNModels"```, otherwise the program **will not** run.
 If they are stored in a folder with a different name, this **must** be changed to ```"CNNModels"```.